 This module introduces students to a set of visualisation and machine learning tools that are used for business decision-making and strategy development in the banking and finance sector.
 Students will learn descriptive and predictive analytics tools and model-building techniques in the banking context via hands-on practices.
 Students will also learn how to extract insights and apply storytelling techniques to present their data stories effectively to a target audience.

 This module equips students with the foundation of commercial banking.
 Students will acquire working knowledge of the various functions such as commercial lending, trade finance, international remittances and foreign exchange management using hedging tools.
 Commercial lending practices, credit evaluation techniques essential for credit risk assessment, trade finance mechanisms and regulatory framework set out in commercial banking will be covered in this module.

 This module provides students with hands-on application of financial planning knowledge and skills to help individuals/ businesses in a targeted community to identify and access financial products and services that will meet their financial needs and goals.
 Using service learning as a pedagogy, students will develop social-cultural, civic, and ethical responsibility to engage the targeted community by using appropriate financial planning tools and identifying the right financial products.

-Students will learn the principles of investments, discuss and analyse the characteristics of various investment products such as equity, fixed income securities, futures and options, and use various valuation techniques to value these securities.
-Students will be equipped with the knowledge to use industry tools and trading platforms to make sound investment decisions.
+This module focuses on the principles of investments, the key characteristics of investment instruments such as equity, fixed income securities, and derivatives, and the application of valuation techniques to value these instruments.
+Students will also be equipped with the knowledge to use industry-based application and trading platform to make sound investment decisions.

 Students will acquire work experience through supervised work immersion and on-the-job training of six months with financial institutions, government-related agencies, multinationals and other corporations.
 Students learn beyond the classroom boundaries with professional practitioners as their mentors.
 They will be provided with relevant training and equipped with knowledge and skills to enable them to perform effectively in their workplace attachments.